 The decedent's durable powers of attorney have no further legal force or effect.
-Instead, the decedent's trust or will identifies the person responsible for finalizing the decedent's affairs and pay the decedent's debts, taxes and administrative expenses.
+Instead, the decedent's trust or will identifies the person responsible for finalizing the decedent's affairs and settling their expenses.
 The trust or will also provides direction for distributing the decedent's remaining assets.
 You'll need to locate the original trust and will.
-It may be in the decedent's safe deposit box or filed in the decedent's home with other important papers.
-It is also possible that the decedent's attorney has the original trust and will for safekeeping.
+It may be in a safe deposit box or filed in the decedent's home with other important papers.
+The decedent's attorney may also have the original trust and will.